 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-On December 20, 2012, the U.S. Environmental Protection Agency (U.S. EPA) finalized changes to the rule (40 CFR Part 63, Subpart JJJJJJ) regulating existing and new industrial, commercial, and institutional boilers located at area source facilities.
+On December 20, 2012, and again on September 14, 2016, the U.S. Environmental Protection Agency (U.S. EPA) finalized changes to the rule (40 CFR Part 63, Subpart JJJJJJ) regulating existing and new industrial, commercial, and institutional boilers located at area source facilities.
 An area source facility emits or has the potential to emit less than 10 tons per year (tpy) of any single air toxic or less than 25 tpy of any combination of air toxics.
 The final rule applies to boilers located at area source facilities that burn coal, oil, biomass, or non-waste materials, but not boilers that burn only gaseous fuels (including but not limited to natural gas, process gas, landfill gas, hydrogen, LPG) and or any solid waste as defined in 40 CFR Part 241.
 The vast majority of area source boilers are estimated to be located at commercial and institutional facilities and generally owned or operated by small entities.

 The following list of boilers at area sources are exempt from the requirements of 40 CFR 63, JJJJJJ.

 Area sources are to submit a Notice of Applicability to the U.S. EPA Region 5 by January 20, 2014 or within 120 days after start-up.
 Courtesy copies may be mailed to IDEM’s Office of Air Quality (OAQ), Compliance Branch.

 Indiana Department of Environmental Management